AlainZhangStudent/cse-15L-wi22/labreport5/lab5.md

 ![Image](https://alainzhangstudent.github.io/cse-15L-wi22/labreport5/lab5s2.jpg)

+From here we can't really tell much besides that the numbers, in fact, are being read.
+This is an example of a student who only provided the symptoms and inputs, but not the bug (code) itself.

+TA's Reponse:
+You can probably use jdb to debug the sepcific variable, but try using vim to open up the file and go to the specific line where the average is affected so you won't have to step through everything.
+Without further context our hands are tied.

 Files needed: ```run.sh file, numbers.txt and Main.java ```
 Directory structure: ```run.sh, numbers.txt, and Main.java``` being in the same directory, doesn't matter where so long as it can execute and write